-At the end we see the type bit map which is identical to NSEC's bit map.
-Names like a.b.c.example.org hash to one label in NSEC3, a.b.c.example.org becomes: 6LQ070AHBT00EU2R9ANI2AT70K500RCG.example.org when used as a owner name.
+Names like 1.h.example.org hash to one label in NSEC3, 1.h.example.org becomes: 117GERCPRCJGG8J04EV1NDRK8D1JT14K.example.org when used as a owner name.
 This is an important observation.
 By hashing the names you loose the depth of a zone - hashing introduces a flat space of names.
 As opposed to NSEC.